clipperrrrrrr/Rupee/README.md

 <tr><td>> 1,562,399</td><td>3 DRS</td><td>1.62 DRS</td><td>1.08 DRS</td></tr>
 </table>

-The DigitalRupee development budget is up to a maximum of 1 DRS per block, paid out based on approved proposals as voted on by the DigitalRupee masternode owners through the community governance process.
+The Rupees development budget is up to a maximum of 1 DRS per block, paid out based on approved proposals as voted on by the Rupees masternode owners through the community governance process.